flame/blis/docs/CMakeBuildSystem.md

 ## Available targets

 The BLIS CMake system aims to be combatible with the current `make` system.
 For that reason, it implements the same targets for the generation of libraries and the tests.
-The table of avalable targets can be found below.
+The table of available targets can be found below.

 | target   | Description                                        |
 |:----------------|:---------------------------------------------------|